pu2clr/SI4735/examples/SI47XX_KITS/THIAGO_LIMA/README.md

 * Automatic gain control (AGC)
 * Manual gain control by the rotary encoder

-To save power from the battery, display is switching off after 5 minutes.
+To save power from the battery, the display switches off after 5 minutes.
-Display is waking up by the use of one of the controllers e.g. screen, rotary controller or rotary controller switch.
+The display will wake up by the use of one of the controllers e.g. screen, rotary controller or rotary controller switch.
 Power consumption 120 mA and 80 mA when display is switched off.

 ## Schematic